adnanghaffar07/e2e/readme.md

 #Python Test:

-##This test is written in python for Iorad UI Automation.
+##This test is written in python for UI Automation.

 ### Prerequisities
 1. Create a vene using command line or terminal :